 You may wonder why you should even bother taking the GED test and getting your GED diploma.
 One reason is that people with high school diplomas earn more and spend less time unemployed than people without diplomas.
-In a recent year, unemployment for people without a high school diploma was 5.9 percent.
-That dropped to 3.7 percent for individuals with a diploma or a GED certificate.
-Incomes were about 25 percent higher for high school or GED graduates than people without diplomas.
+In a recent year, unemployment for people without a high school diploma was 5.6 percent.
+That dropped to 3.9 percent for individuals with a diploma or a GED certificate.
+Incomes were almost 25 percent higher for high school or GED graduates than for people without diplomas.
+On average, GED graduates earn \$9,000 per year more than people without this credential.
 In addition, your GED can qualify you for even more education.
+Don't underestimate yourself!
+College may seem like a distant dream, but over 45 percent of my GED graduates go on to college within three years of getting their credential.
 Earnings increase and unemployment decreases at each level of education from associate's degree on up.
 Even with just some college, you can earn more, on average.

 Ready to get started?
-This chapter gives you the basics of the GED test: how the test is administered, what the test sections look like, how to schedule the test (and whether you're eligible), and how the scores are calculated (so you know what you need to pass).
+This chapter gives you the basics of the GED test: How the test is administered, what the test sections look like, how to schedule the test (and whether you're eligible), and what constitutes a passing score (so you know what you need to pass).